 Introduction

 In this article, you will learn how to write a C++ program to reverse a sentence using recursion.
-You'll go through several examples that detail each step of the process, ensuring you understand how to efficiently apply recursion to reverse sequences of characters.
+Explore several examples that detail each step of the process, ensuring you understand how to apply recursion to reverse sequences of characters efficiently.
+Whether you want to reverse characters within a string or words within a sentence, recursion in C++ provides a clean and powerful solution.

 Theory Behind Recursion